 3. Main C13 Power Supply Cable

-The main power cable, aka C13 power cord, connects the PC’s Power Supply unit to the electric wall socket.
+The main cable, aka C13 power cord, connects the PC’s Power Supply unit to the electric wall socket.

 4. SATA DATA Cables